Deploy a multi project solution from GitHub with Azure Deployments

-Azure has a nice, simple way to set up a Deployment Option that monitors our GitHub repository and deploys our code when we push commits to a certain branch.
-This works out of the box, once you’ve given Azure permission to access your GitHub repository, with very little fuss in the way of configuration set up.
+Azure has a simple way to set up a Deployment Option that monitors our GitHub repository and deploys our code when we push commits to a certain branch.
+Once you’ve given Azure permission to access your GitHub repository, this works out of the box with little fuss in the configuration setup.

 Azure App Settings

 Within the Azure Portal, navigate to your web app.
-Select the Application Settings from the blade and scroll down to the App Settings section.
-Here you can add the following App Setting which tells Azure which project it should deploy to this Web App.
+Select the Application Settings from the blade and scroll to the App Settings section.
+Here, you can add the following App Setting, which tells Azure which project it should deploy to this Web App.

 Key: PROJECT